 Some conveyancing solicitors in Prescot provide legal services on a price per hour basis others work on a fixed fee.

-Our panel of expert solicitors work on a fixed legal fee basis, with no nasty surprises.
+Your expert solicitor will work on a fixed legal fee basis, with no nasty surprises.
 Your detailed quote will set out what the fees and disbursements will be when your sale or purchase completes.